 Make it on the Stovetop

-To make the best chai latte at home, you’ll want to follow these steps for making it on the stovetop.
+To make the best chai recipe at home, you’ll want to follow these steps for making it on the stovetop.
 This recipe takes just a few minutes to throw together once your tea and spices have simmered.

 Simmer Black Tea & Spices